Deaf students in a theatre rehearsal room reading scripts with a teaching artist

 Each student leaves with revised writing: a monologue, reflection, scene, artist statement, or personal narrative.

-Proposed scope
+Leadership scope

 • Shape the eight-week Deaf Story Lab curriculum.